-According to a survey on the impact of COVID-19 on global start-up ecosystems released in April by Startup Genome, a research and policy advisory organisation, 74 per cent of surveyed start-ups have seen their revenues decline since the beginning of the crisis, while 65 per cent do not have the capital to survive past September.
+According to a survey on the impact of COVID-19 on global start-up ecosystems by Startup Genome, a research and policy advisory organisation, 74 per cent of surveyed start-ups have seen their revenues decline since the beginning of the crisis, while 65 per cent do not have the capital to survive past September.
 Financial data and software company PitchBook also estimates that many start-ups are facing a real threat of running out of capital.

 As a result, fundraising is more important than ever.
 However, fundraising has become a challenge during the pandemic: Startup Genome reported that Chinese venture capital deals have contracted more than 50 per cent since the onset of the crisis in the first two months of the year.
 Mingles Tsoi, CXO of ParticleX, an angel investor and accelerator focusing on tech start-ups, notices that even before COVID-19, the Sino–US trade war and political instability had already led to many start-up investment funds running dry.
 “The disruptions in the capital supply chain have led to a shortage of funding for start-ups.”